Field Types and Properties

 Memo

 The Memo Field allows for the storage of large amounts of alphanumeric text information.
-Common uses for this data type would be notes, comments, or descriptions
+This data type is commonly used for notes, comments, or descriptions.

 Maximum Length

-The Maximum Length property allows the Form Designer to set the maximum number of characters allowed in the field.
+The Maximum Length property allows the Form Designer to set the maximum number of characters in the field.
 The system default is 3,000 characters.
-To set a different limit of up to 10,000 characters, enter a value in the Maximum Length property.
+Enter a value in the Maximum Length property to set a different limit of up to 10,000 characters.

 Special Type